timoxley/bin-path/Readme.md

 [![Build Status](https://travis-ci.org/timoxley/bin-path.png?branch=master)](https://travis-ci.org/timoxley/bin-path)

-`bin-path` gives you absolute paths to dependee modules' executable scripts
+`bin-path` gives you absolute paths to dependee modules' executable scripts.

+## Deprecated

+This module's approach does not work for modules that do not have a 'main' in their package.json.

+This is fixed in [timoxley/npm-which](https://github.com/timoxley/npm-which) which duplicates npm's PATH setting machinery.

 ## Usage